ArjunBhaybhang/Feature-Selection/README.md

 # Feature-Selection
-Techniques to select optimal features to train a model.
+Techniques to select optimal features for model training.